-As regards the term "vulnerable persons" it is noted that the Gambling Commission is not seeking to offer a definition but states that "it will for regulatory purposes assume that this group includes people who gamble more than they want to; people who gamble beyond their means; and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs."
-The council will consider this licensing objective on a case by case basis.
+As regards the term "vulnerable persons" it is noted that the Gambling Commission is not seeking to offer a definition but states that "it will for regulatory purposes assume that this group includes people who gamble more than they want to; people who gamble beyond their means;

+and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs."
+The council will consider this licensing objective on a case-by-case basis.
 Should a practical definition prove possible in future then this policy statement will be updated by way of a revision.

 Problem gambling can affect anyone at any time and there are some groups who are more likely to experience problems.
-Operators should consider these groups in their Local Risk Assessments, especially in relation to identifying people in these groups and mitigating harm experienced by them.
-Examples of vulnerable groups include, the unemployed and those living within deprived areas, children / young adults, those with drug / alcohol issues and those with mental illness
+Operators, using the information available in the Council's Local Area Profile, should consider these groups in their Local Risk Assessments, especially in relation to identifying people in these groups and mitigating harm experienced by them.
+Examples of vulnerable groups include, the unemployed and those living within deprived areas, children / young adults, those with drug / alcohol issues and those with mental illness.